 BYLAWS COMMITTEE periodically reviews the Association’s bylaws.
 The Chair of the Board refers bylaws issues to the Committee for review and recommendation back to the Board.
 [Meets only when the Committee has issues for review/recommendation]

 CLINICAL PRACTICE COMMITTEE reviews and comments on policies related to clinical components of community health care practice, including clinical research and epidemiology; quality assurance; patient care and medical management; teaching health centers, and other such issues relating to clinical practice.
 Members also communicate relevant committee activities to their respective organizations including clinical networks.

-COMMITTEE ON AGRICULTURAL WORKER HEALTH considers issues relative to health care for farmworkers and other seasonal industries, i.e. forestry, fisheries, farming, ranching, etc., and makes recommendations to the appropriate standing committees in their respective functional areas, and to the Board with respect to issues not in the jurisdiction of any other standing committee.
+COMMITTEE ON AGRICULTURAL WORKER HEALTH considers issues relative to health care for agricultural workers and other seasonal industries, i.e. forestry, fisheries, farming, ranching, etc., and makes recommendations to the appropriate standing committees in their respective functional areas, and to the Board with respect to issues not in the jurisdiction of any other standing committee.

 COMMITTEE ON HEALTH CENTER EXCELLENCE AND TRAINING identifies priorities for education, training, and technical assistance for NACHC constituencies.

 COMMITTEE ON SERVICE INTEGRATION FOR BEHAVIORAL HEALTH AND HIV encourages and facilitates primary HIV and substance abuse care in CHCs, tracks funding and develops partnerships with SAMHSA, CDC, the HIV/AIDS bureau; and serves in an advisory capacity to all NACHC committees.